 Delaware supports numerous industries, including banking, manufacturing, automotive, poultry processing, and pharmaceuticals.
-The state's largest employer is the State of Delaware with 13,500 workers in 2006.
-Bank of America (banking) ranks second, DuPont Company (chemicals) ranks third, Christiana Care Health Systems (health care) ranks fourth and Dover Air Force Base (military transport) ranks fifth.
-The unemployment rate in March 2011 was 8.4%, lower than the national rate of 8.8%. (source: Delaware Department of Labor)
+The state's largest employer is the State of Delaware with approximately 17,000 workers in 2008.
+Christiana Care Health Systems (health care) ranks second, the University of Delaware (education) ranks third, DuPont Company (chemicals) ranks fourth, and Dover Air Force Base (military transport) ranks fifth.
+The unemployment rate in June 2012 was 6.7%, lower than the national rate of 8.2%. (source: Delaware Department of Labor)

 DART First State Public Transit Service is operated by Delaware Transit Corporation, a Division of DelDOT.
 This public transit system is provided by one provider, travels statewide and includes seasonal resort service and para-transit door-to-door service for the elderly and disabled.
-The DART fleet includes over 320 buses, provides transportation on over 69 bus routes, and serviced 10.2 million passengers in 2006.
+The DART fleet includes over 400 buses, provides transportation on over 65 bus routes, and serviced nearly 10.2 million passengers in 2010.

 The major north-south highway along the Eastern Seaboard is Interstate 95.
 Delaware's direct access to I-95 provides industry with fast, efficient, economical delivery service anywhere in the nation.
 More than 25% of the U.S. population can be reached within one day.
 I-95 joins Delaware in the north from Philadelphia, travels through Wilmington to the Maryland line south of Newark, and provides a direct connection to points south and west via the Baltimore Harbor Tunnel and Baltimore Beltway.
 I-295 crosses the Delaware River via the Delaware Memorial Twin Bridges, linking with the New Jersey Turnpike on its way to New York and New England.
-The Wilmington By-Pass, I-495, provides access to the Port of Wilmington and many of northern Delaware's major industrial parks.
+The Wilmington By-Pass, I-495. provides access to the Port of Wilmington and many of northern Delaware's major industrial parks.
 Major industrial centers in central and southern Delaware are linked to the interstate system by U.S. Highways 13 and 113.
-These routes provide direct connections to Norfolk and southern states via the Chesapeake Bay Bridge.
+These routes provide direct connections to Norfolk and southern states via the Chesapeake Bay Bridge-Tunnel.
 U.S. Route 301 begins at the Delaware Memorial Twin Bridges and goes to Richmond, Virginia via the Chesapeake Bay Bridge at Annapolis, Maryland.
 This convenient route joins I-60 and rejoins I-95 at Richmond, Virginia, thus bypassing the congested Baltimore, Maryland and Washington, DC areas for time-saving delivery.
 The Cape May-Lewes Ferry links southern New Jersey with southern Delaware, joining the entire Delmarva Peninsula with the Garden State Parkway. (source: 2010 Delaware Databook, DEDO)

-On average 80 Amtrak trains serve the historic Wilmington station each weekday, which includes up to 30 high-speed Acela Express trains.
+On average 82 Amtrak trains serve the historic Wilmington station each weekday, which includes up to 32 high-speed Acela Express trains.
 Most trains provide service to Richmond, Washington, New York, Boston and direct service to the Carolina's, Atlanta, Miami, New Orleans, and Chicago.
-In 2008, Amtrak provided 784,488 passenger trips to/from Delaware.
+In 2010, Amtrak provided 706,279 passenger trips to/from Delaware.
+In 2011, the station in Wilmington was renamed in honor of Vice President Joseph R. Biden, Jr.